 Over 55 commercial banks serve the financial needs of greater Atlanta.
-Having a local bank account will make check cashing a lot easier and there are many banks in Atlanta which will be happy to provide you with banking services.
+Having a local bank account will make check cashing a lot easier and there are many banks in Atlanta, which will be happy to provide you with banking services.
 Banking hours generally are 9:00 am to 4:00 pm, Monday-Friday.
 Some banks offer extended hours in local grocery stores.
-An ATM is located within the National Center for Primary Care on the first floor inside the cafeteria and in the Hugh Gloster Building, 1st Floor Lobby.
+An ATM is in the Hugh Gloster Building, 1st Floor Lobby.

-Student Lounge
+Student Lounges

 The Ava-Gayle Parkes, M.D.
 Memorial Student Lounge is located on the second floor of the Medical Education Building for use by students.
 It provides opportunity for students to meet on an informal basis.
 Tables, chairs and two sofas are there for relaxing.
+Student lounge areas are located in the Hugh Gloster Building adjacent to Study Room B-129 on the first floor, and across from the elevator on the second flood.
 All students utilizing the lounge should keep the area clean and free of debris.